 If contmaination is found, remediation of the contamination to acceptable levels for its intended use is a necessary part of the subdivision process.

 The Council holds information on the HAIL Register about many of these potentially contaminated sites, and we will provide it on request.
 You get this information when by applying for a Land Information Memorandum (LIM).

 You must assess the stormwater discharge, diversion or drainage into water from any new roads, accesses or rights of way created as part of a subdivision.
 Your assessment must also take into account the stormwater from any future dwellings built on the new lots created.

 Any stormwater generated by a subdivision must be discharged to a stormwater system that has enough capacity or else you may have to provide onsite detention.

-A specific stormwater discharge consent will be required if the stormwater discharge, diversion or drainage into water cannot meet the permitted activity criteria of rule 126.96.36.199 of the TRMP then you must also apply for a specific discharge consent.
+A specific stormwater discharge consent will be required if the stormwater discharge, diversion or drainage into water cannot meet the permitted activity criteria of rule 22.214.171.124 of the TRMP.
+Then you must also apply for a discharge permit with your subdivision consent.

 If your subdivision is within established townships a wastewater connection may available if the Council network has capacity.
 The majority of rural areas will need you to provide onsite wastewater treatment for your subdivision.

 The type of wastewater treatment system required will depend on:

 While you will find a number of proprietary systems available, you may find other more passive (low energy) forms of onsite treatment are appropriate for your site.
 A wastewater consultant or engineer can help.

 You will need a specific wastewater discharge permit for new discharges in the Wastewater Management Area (Coastal Tasman Area).
 There are other areas in Tasman which also have more stringent wastewater rules, called 'special domestic wastewater disposal areas'.